QuentinRa/blog.quentinra.dev/proj/uml/class/index.md

 ## Associations and multiplicity

-Now that you can write a class and add some attributes / operations, then we will look at associations.
+Now that you can write a class and add some attributes / operations, then we will look at relationships defined by what we call associations.
 An association is a representation of a link between two classes.
 We usually write a multiplicity n..m characterizing how many instances of the classes are linked with how many of the other classes and a name